zhenghaiyong/ReadWriteBMP/README.md

-Image-Read_Write
+ReadWriteBMP
 ================

-Image (bmp) Read and Write examples written in C.
+Read and Write BMP images written in C.